Frontiers contributes to the shaping of Research & Innovation in Europe

 But the reality is, 80% – 90% of the 2 million research articles published globally every year are locked behind subscription paywalls, where they are not accessible to many researchers, and nearly invisible to innovators and citizens, removing them from the innovation cycle.

 She referenced the impact of articles published in Frontiers open-access journals, which received over a quarter of a billion views and downloads, largely in Europe and North America.
 Interestingly, some of the highest consumption rates are in the world’s leading areas of technology research and development, notably the Silicon Valley (USA) and Shenzhen (China).
 Start-ups, as well as Small and Medium-sized Enterprises (SMEs) are hungry for Open Science, simply because they cannot afford subscription science.

-Open access to articles and data will allow researchers and innovators to harness Big Data tools and Artificial Intelligence – the single most important accelerator to innovation and already revolutionising many other sectors of society, but not yet science to the fullest.
+Open access to articles and data will allow researchers and innovators to harness Big Data tools and Artificial Intelligence – the single most important accelerator to innovation and already revolutionizing many other sectors of society, but not yet science to the fullest.
 Opening up science will empower researchers, citizens and companies alike to start combining knowledge in currently unimaginable ways, provide solutions for a sustainable future and boost our economies by creating new jobs and industries.
 More on how Markram believes Open Science can save the planet here.

-The first recommendation of the High Level Group report is for Europe to double its research budget to 160 billion Euros in the next framework programme.
+The first recommendation of the High Level Group report is for Europe to double its research budget to 160 billion Euros in the next framework program.
 Markram pointed out that it is then vital that Europe frees science and fixes the plumbing of science communication.
 Allowing a free flow of scientific articles and results is the most important accelerator to innovation.